 - Big-ticket defects (expensive or high-risk)

-- Maintenance & upgrades (normal ownership)
+- Maintenance and upgrades (normal ownership)

 Step 3: Watch for the phrase “further evaluation”